ros-navigation/navigation2/nav2_collision_monitor/README.md

  * Due to sheer speed, circle shapes are preferred for the approach behavior models if you can approximately model your robot as circular.
  * More points mean lower performance.
 Pointclouds could be culled or filtered before the Collision Monitor to improve performance.

+## Collision Detector

+Another node exists in the nav2_collision_monitor package called the Collision Detector.
+This node works similarly to the collision monitor except that it does not affect the robot's velocity.
+It will only inform that data from the confirgured sources has been detected within the configured polygons via message to the `/collision_detector_state` topic.